 If you feel like the influencer would be a good fit, you can reach out to them and initiate a collaboration.
 Make sure to tell them why you’re interested in working with them, as this will show them that you chose them for who they are and not just for their followers.

 Keep in mind that influencers have spent a lot of time and effort on building their own brand for themselves.
-Therefore, they will want you to come up (together with them) with a campaign that they would be proud of representing, otherwise, they'll probably turn you down.
+Therefore, they will want you to come up (together with them) with a campaign that they would be proud of representing, otherwise, they will probably turn you down.

 Tip!
 In this case, it’s quality over quantity.
 Having many influencers promote your brand will not automatically guarantee more interactions.
 It’s often the case that one influencer generates a big portion of traffic, while the others only generate a few percent.
 Really try to look for that one (or more) influencer that knows how to sell your brand.
 This will save you a lot of money and time.